READ STORIES FROM

 Mari will be reading from ROAD TRIP.
 Here’s the blurb: ROAD TRIP is a cosmic suspense thriller, the sequel to BEAUFORT FALLS, and the fate of Earth depends on this motley crew’s trip across America.
 Charlie and Molly from BEAUFORT FALLS are joined by a cast of unlikely characters including a child-like old man, a Chinese princess, and a bear-like director with no memory.
 With the help of an unlikely character from Las Vegas and a tough Native American kid, not only is this crisis survived but a crime from the beginning of the first book, BEAUFORT FALLS, is solved.
 It’s a spine-tingling race to the finish with passages that stimulate thought about human nature and the fragility of our Universe.
 Ending in Los Angeles in Chinatown, it’s a story to remember, with each chapter beginning with the perfect fortune cookie quote.

 1115 El Centro Street

 2:00 p.m. to 2:30 p.m.
 Networking and Refreshments

 NO RESERVATIONS REQUIRED * ADMISSION IS FREE * OPEN TO THE PUBLIC * BRING YOUR FRIENDS

-PLEASE NOTE: The activities of Sisters in Crime/LA are not sponsored by the City of South Pasadena or the South Pasadena Library.
+This activity is not sponsored by the City of South Pasadena or the South Pasadena Public Library.